yelircaasi/nebokrai-python-prototype/README.md

   - life happens, and the ability to adjust a plan following failures  and setbacks is essential
   - plans and goals without resilience are simply too brittle and are likely to be abandoned in frustration
-* **traceability via logging**: the practice and paradigm of keeping detailed notes on what happened and how and why is that we can look at what went wrong and, conversely, what went well
+* **observability and traceability via logging**: the practice and paradigm of keeping detailed notes on what happened and how and why is that we can look at what went wrong and, conversely, what went well
   - this brings with it accountability, which it turns out is important for humans for a number of reasons